Certificate of Apprenticeship

 Apply for money

-This $2,000 taxable cash grant is available to those who are out of high school and have completed their training in a non-Red Seal trade.
+This $2,000 taxable cash grant is available to those apprentices who are out of high school and have completed their training in any Ontario non-Red Seal trade.

 We will send you an application when you are eligible to apply for this provincial bonus.
-For more information, contact your local apprenticeship office.
+You must submit your application within 180 days from receiving your C of A, or C of Q. For more information, contact your local apprenticeship office.